top of page

 Brain Breaks - Yoga Poses/Mindfulness

-• Objective: Introduce calming movements and mindfulness practices.
+• Objective: Introduce calming movements and basic mindfulness practices.

 • Materials Needed: Yoga mats (optional).